icon-project/xcall-multi/docs/sui-xcall.md

    - If failed, dApp sends `false` to `execute_call_result` in xCall.

 5. **Execute Rollback if Necessary**:
-   - If xCall receives `false`, it triggers the rollback process using the data and protocols specified in the initial ticket.
+   - If xCall receives `false`, it triggers the rollback process using the data and protocols specified in the initial ticket and closes the ticket.

 #### Rationale
 - Sui is a stateless blockchain, meaning it does not maintain the state of every dApp.